harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-configure-a-nodejs-development-environment-on-windows-10.md

 title: Configure a NodeJS Development Environment on Windows 10
 date: 2020-04-08T22:36:23.975Z
 description: >-
+  Don't get lost in the woods on your way to learning NodeJS.
 Everything you need to get started writing server side JavaScript on Windows 10.
 featuredpost: false
 featuredimage: /img/brussels_zonienwoud.jpg
 tags: